-With Seattle on the ‘front lines’ of COVID-19 epidemic, University of Washington lab given emergency approval to test for coronavirus
+University of Washington gets emergency green light to test for coronavirus

 Greninger said the lab has capacity to test 1,000 samples a day, and is working to increase that number to 4,000 or 5,000 a day as the epidemic worsens, which it’s expected to do.
 The test is based on one developed by the World Health Organization.

-Previously, the Public Health Laboratory in Shoreline was the only local agency authorized to test for the virus, but that lab only has capacity to test 200 samples a day.
-By partnering with the UW Virology Lab, health officials are able to increase testing capacity as the virus spreads.
+Previously, the Public Health Laboratory in Shoreline was the only local agency authorized to test for the virus, but that lab only has capacity to test up to 200 samples a day.
+By partnering with the UW virology lab, health officials are able to increase testing capacity as the virus spreads.

 “The state lab was built for the purpose of understanding the epidemiology of transmission.
 We’re built for large volume testing for people around the Puget Sound and around the country,” said Dr. Keith Jerome, the head of the virology division within the UW medical school’s department of laboratory medicine.